AndypSheridan/battleships-1977/README.md

 ![Screenshot of legend](assets/images/bs77-legend.png)

-* Upon pressing enter, the game_rules function displays the symbols which will be used on the game boards.
+* Upon pressing enter, the game_rules function is called to display the symbols which will be used on the game boards.
 Once the user has processed the information, they are prompted to press enter again.

 ![Screenshot of win condition](assets/images/bs77-win-condition.png)